 US to allow more ethanol in gas this summer in bid to tame prices

-US to allow more ethanol in gas this summer in bid to tame prices3 min read .
-Updated: 12 Apr 2022, 06:19 PM IST

 Existing rules ban gasoline made of 15% ethanol in summer to cut pollution from the more volatile mix